Robinlovelace/cyclemon/README.md

-Modelling cycling potential to inform interventions in rural areas: insights from a case study of Monmouthshire, Wales
+Modelling active travel in rural areas: a combined origin-destination and spatial network approach
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <!-- badges: start -->
 <!-- badges: end -->
 <!-- This repo contains reproducible code to support the analysis of cycling potential in Monmouthshire, Wales. -->

 # 1 Introduction

 There has much research on mode shift since the origins of applied transport planning and modelling in the 1950s (Boyce and Williams 2015;
 Aguil’era and Gr’ebert 2014).
-Within this broad field of research uptake of active modes has become a focus of research.
-A range of methods have been used to understand and model walking and cycling levels, with ‘getting people cycling’ being the topic of numerous papers during the 2010 (e.g. Beecham, Wood, and Bowerman 2012; Gris’e and El-Geneidy 2018;
+Within this broad field of research, uptake of active modes has become a recent focus (**gotschi\_comprehensive\_2017?**).
+A range of methods have been used to understand and model walking and cycling levels, with ‘getting people cycling’ being the topic of numerous papers during the 2010 (e.g.
-Larsen, Patterson, and El-Geneidy 2013; Raffler, Brezina, and Emberger 2019; Zhang, Magalhaes, and Wang 2014).
+Beecham, Wood, and Bowerman 2012; Gris’e and El-Geneidy 2018; Larsen, Patterson, and El-Geneidy 2013; Raffler, Brezina, and Emberger 2019;
+Zhang, Magalhaes, and Wang 2014).

 Within the wide range of approaches used to model cycling uptake, two broad approaches have been particularly prominent in the literature.
 The